derek-knox/Notes/What Is Strategy? - by Michael E. Porter.md

   2. strategy requires you to make trade-offs in competing—to choose what not to do
   3. strategy involves creating “fit” among a company’s activities
 - employees need guidance about how to deepen a strategic position rather than broaden or compromise it

+## Other Notes
+- a company can outperform rivals only if it can establish a difference that it can preserve